This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup Ricotta Cheese

 - 1 teaspoon Vanilla

 - 4 Tablespoons Sugar

-- ½ teaspoon Baking Powder (can use 1 teaspoon if you want a thicker pancake)
+- 1 teaspoon Baking Powder (may use 1 1/2 teaspoons if you desire a thicker pancake)

 - 2 Tablespoons Fresh Lemon Juice